 See the difference?
 The lead-in is warm and personable.
 Without a lead-in, this call is just as cold as the call to my former optometrist.

 The lead-in is so simple to do.
 In my training I tell people all you have to do for the lead-in is:

 - Don’t ask probing questions before the lead-in

-- The personal pronoun, – I, we, you, us – helps make the interaction warmer and more personal.
+- The personal pronoun, – I, we, you, us – help make the interaction warmer and more personal.

-- An offer to assist is something like, “I’m happy to help you with this.”
+- An offer to assist is something like, “I’m happy to assist you with this.”

 - Holding off on probing questions ensures you don’t just bluntly go into questioning without making a personal connection with your customer.